 “We found that when women exercise more than their own personal average, they have better immune function,” says Sabiston.
 “We also found that women in our sample who were generally more physically active have better CRP outcomes compared to women in the sample who were less physically active.”

 The implication here is that it is never too late to start exercising, says Sabiston, and when you do exercise any more than usual, it is beneficial.

-“A specific understanding of the association between moderate to vigorous physical activity and inflammation during the first year posttreatment for breast cancer helps to inform behavior modification strategies and improve health and disease outcomes,” she says.
+“A specific understanding of the association between moderate to vigorous physical activity and inflammation during the first year [of] post-treatment for breast cancer helps to inform behaviour modification strategies and improve health and disease outcomes,” she says.

-The study, published in the Annals of Behavioral Medicine journal was co-authored by Carsten Wrosch and Andree L. Castonguay from the Department of Psychology at Concordia University, and Benjamin D. Sylvester from U of T’s Faculty of Kinesiology and Physical Education.
+The study, published in the Annals of Behavioral Medicine journal, was co-authored by Carsten Wrosch and Andrée L. Castonguay from the department of psychology at Concordia University, and Benjamin Sylvester, a post-doctoral researcher in U of T’s Faculty of Kinesiology & Physical Education.

 The research was supported by the Canadian Institutes of Health Research.